NVIDIA/aistore/docs/authn.md

 Guest-myclu             Read-only access to buckets in WayZWN_f4[myclu]

 # 3. Create a bucket (to further demonstrate access permissions in action)
-$ ais bucket create ais://nnn
+$ ais create ais://nnn
 "ais://nnn" created (see https://github.com/NVIDIA/aistore/blob/master/docs/bucket.md#default-bucket-properties)
-$ ais object put README.md ais://nnn
+$ ais put README.md ais://nnn
 PUT "README.md" to ais://nnn

 4. Create a new role.
 A named role is, ultimately, a combination of access permissions